abdelkimo/or-tools/doc_sources/MANUAL/source/manual/search_primitives/breaking_symmetry.rst

     The ``SymmetryManager``
     """"""""""""""""""""""""""

-    Because the nqueens problem is defined on a square, we have a lots of symmetries we can avoid:
+    Because the n-queens problem is defined on a square, we have a lots of symmetries we can avoid:

     * Vertical axis symmetry: we already defined the ``SY`` class;
     * Horizontal axis symmetry: class ``SX``;